flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 Training other types of models is very similar to the scripts for training sequence labelers above.
 For text classification, use an appropriate corpus and use document-level embeddings instead of word-level embeddings (see tutorials on both for difference).
 The rest is exactly the same as before!

 The best results in text classification use fine-tuned transformers.
-Use `TransformerDocumentEmbeddings` for this and set `fine_tune=True`.
-Then, use the following code:
+Use `TransformerDocumentEmbeddings` with the following code:

 ```python
 from torch.optim.adam import Adam